macklinhrw/editordemo/README.md

 # Note on backend

 This editor was originally intended to be part of a bigger project, so there is some bootstrap in the backend as well as frontend.
-However, I won't remove it so I can use it as reference as well.
+However, I won't remove it so I can use it as reference.

 # Use